dankends/Reinforcement-Learning/Project1_Bandit_Problem_and_Gridworld/README.md

    ```

 3. **Run Notebook**:
-   - Open and run `HW1_cleaned.ipynb` in the `notebooks` folder to see the implementation and results.
+   - Open and run `codes.ipynb` in the `notebooks` folder to see the implementation and results.

 ## Future Work
 - Experimenting with hyperparameter tuning.